Shanmukhi1920/Song_Genre_Classification/README.md

 ## Project Overview
 The project aims to develop an end-to-end classification model to predict the genre of a song based on its audio features.
 The project includes the following steps:

-Data Loading and Exploratory Data Analysis (EDA): Load the dataset, perform basic data exploration, and visualize the distributions and relationships between variables.
+* Data Loading and Exploratory Data Analysis (EDA): Load the dataset, perform basic data exploration, and visualize the distributions and relationships between variables.

+* Preprocessing: Removed unnecessary columns, handled class imbalances and normalized the data.

-PCA : Performed Principal component analysis for dimension reduction and selected the variables that captured a cumulative variance of 85%.
+* PCA : Performed Principal component analysis for dimension reduction and selected the variables that captured a cumulative variance of 85%.

-Model Selection: Select appropriate machine learning algorithms for classification, such as Decision Trees, Logistic Regression, and Support Vector Machines (SVM).
+* Model Selection: Select appropriate machine learning algorithms for classification, such as Decision Trees, Logistic Regression, and Support Vector Machines (SVM).

-Model Evaluation: Evaluate the performance of each model using classification metrics, such as precision, recall, and F1-score.
+* Model Evaluation: Evaluate the performance of each model using classification metrics, such as precision, recall, and F1-score.
 Apply cross-validation to ensure the model's generalization capability.

-Hyperparameter Tuning: Fine-tune the models by optimizing hyperparameters to improve their performance.
+* Hyperparameter Tuning: Fine-tune the models by optimizing hyperparameters to improve their performance.
 Use techniques like grid search or random search to find the best combination of hyperparameters.

+* Saving the best performing model(SVM).